confluentinc/ksql/docs/installation/server-config/security.rst

 to a wide variety of input and output topics.
 Add ACLs to appropriate literal and prefixed resource patterns to allow KSQL access to the input and output topics, as required.

-Recommendations for securing interactive KSQL clusters:
+.. tip:: To simplify ACL management, you should configure a default custom topic name prefix such as ``ksql-interactive-`` for your

-- To simplify ACL management, you should configure a default custom topic name prefix such as ``ksql-interactive-`` for your KSQL cluster via the ``ksql.output.topic.name.prefix`` :ref:`server configuration setting <set-ksql-server-properties>`.
+         KSQL cluster via the ``ksql.output.topic.name.prefix`` :ref:`server configuration setting <set-ksql-server-properties>`.
          Unless a user defines an explicit topic name in a KSQL statement, KSQL will then always prefix the name of any automatically created output topics.
-- Add an ACL to allow ``ALL`` operations on ``TOPIC``s ``PREFIXED`` with the configured custom name prefix (in the example above: ``ksql-interactive-``).
+         Then add an ACL to allow ``ALL`` operations on ``TOPIC``s ``PREFIXED`` with the configured custom name prefix (in the example above: ``ksql-interactive-``).

 For example, given the following setup: